 Pay for Performance.
 Our executive compensation programs are designed to deliver pay in accordance with corporate and individual performance, rewarding superior performance and providing consequences for underperformance.
-We believe that compensation of our NEOs for fiscal year 2015 was aligned with the Company's performance during 2015, in which we successfully executed against our product development timeline, funding and partnering goals and manufacturing, quality and process development goals.
+We believe that compensation of our NEOs for fiscal year 2016 was aligned with the Company's performance during 2016, in which we successfully executed against our product development timeline, funding and partnering goals and manufacturing, quality, intellectual property, commercial and analytical pharmaceutical science goals.

-In order to align pay with performance, a significant portion of our NEOs' compensation is delivered in the form of equity awards and annual cash incentives, each of which depends on our actual performance.
-For fiscal year 2015, approximately 80% of our NEOs' total target compensation was in the form of stock options and annual cash incentives, in order to focus the management team on long-term performance achievements.
+In order to align pay with performance, a significant portion of our NEOs' compensation is delivered in the form of equity awards and annual cash incentives, the value of each of which depends on our actual performance.
+For fiscal year 2016, approximately 80% of our NEOs' total target compensation was in the form of stock options and annual cash incentives, in order to focus the management team on long-term performance achievements.

-2015 Compensation Highlights.
-Consistent with our compensation philosophy, key compensation decisions for 2015 included the following:
+2016 Compensation Highlights.
+Consistent with our compensation philosophy, key compensation decisions for 2016 included the following:

 - Base Salaries and Target Annual Cash Incentive Opportunities.
-Our Compensation Committee approved increases to our NEOs' base salaries effective July 1, 2015 and increases to our NEOs' target cash bonuses effective May 21, 2015.
-Such increases, other than with respect to our CEO's target cash bonus, were intended to position our NEOs at the 75th percentile of our peer group based on the market analysis of our independent compensation consultant, consistent with our overall philosophy.
-Our CEO's target cash bonus was set at 100% of his base salary, which our Compensation Committee determined was the optimal level to incentivize our CEO to achieve corporate goals. - Annual Cash Incentives.
-For 2015, our Board selected corporate performance goals for our performance-based annual bonus program that were intended promote our business plan and short-term goals in the categories of clinical/regulatory, financing, pipeline selection, legal, commercial strategy, business development/alliance management and manufacturing/quality/process development.
-In early 2016, the Board determined our overall corporate achievement percentage to be 80%, and approved payouts under our annual bonus program in accordance with such achievement, taking into account individual achievement as applicable. - Equity-Based Long Term Incentives.
-In 2015, we granted approximately 80% of our NEOs' total target compensation as equity-based compensation in the form of stock options.
-We believe that stock options effectively align the interests of our executives with those of our stockholders, providing significant leverage if our growth objectives are achieved while also placing a significant portion of compensation at risk if our objectives are not achieved.
+Our Compensation Committee determined that no increases would be made to our NEOs' base salaries for 2016 or to our CEO's target cash bonus.
+For our remaining NEOs, the Compensation Committee approved increasing their target cash bonuses from 40% to 50%, as part of an overall modification to our Company's bonus structure, pursuant to which new tiers of bonus targets were added. - Annual Cash Incentives.
+For 2016, our board of directors selected corporate performance goals for our performance-based annual bonus program that were intended promote our business plan and short-term goals across twelve clinical and operational areas.
+In early 2017, the board of directors determined our overall corporate achievement percentage to be 83.5%, and approved payouts under our annual bonus program in accordance with such achievement, taking into account individual achievement for each of our NEOs other than our CEO whose bonus was dependent solely on the achievement of corporate performance goals. - Equity-Based Long Term Incentives.
+In 2016, we granted approximately 70% of our NEOs' total target compensation as equity-based compensation in the form of stock options.
+We believe that stock options effectively align the interests of our executives with those of our stockholders, providing significant potential upside compensation if our growth objectives are achieved while also placing a significant portion of compensation at risk if our objectives are not achieved.
 In the event that our executives fail to increase stockholder value over the term of their stock options, or if stockholder value remains stagnant, then our NEOs will realize no value from their stock options.